ud20496/Beta-blog-app/README.md

-This is the repository for the first beta blodg ap of the complete Ruby on Rails Developer Course
+This is the repository for the first beta blog app of the complete Ruby on Rails Developer Course